 - "Best Lawyers" list for 2011, 2013, and 2015 for Washington, DC (Washingtonian magazine)

 Qui tam cases brought by our attorneys have resulted in more than $12 billion in civil recoveries and related criminal fines.
 Our whistleblower clients have received rewards totalling over $1 billion.

 We have set several records for individual whistleblower cases, including:

 - The largest two healthcare fraud settlements ever (major components of GlaxoSmithKline's $3 billion settlement and Pfizer Inc.'s $2.3 billion settlement).

 - The largest amount ever paid by a defense contractor in a qui tam case ($325 million -- Northrop Grumman).

 - Largest settlement ever paid by a medical lab company for a faulty product ($302 million -- Quest Diagnostics).

 Phillips & Cohen's attorneys work solely on cases representing whistleblowers.
 Most of them have spent the past decade specializing in whistleblower cases.
 Our qui tam attorneys have represented whistleblowers in 24 states.
 Phillips & Cohen has its main office in Washington, DC, which enables us to work closely with officials and lawyers at Justice Department's headquarters, where most of the case-planning and decision-making occurs.
-We also have an office in San Francisco.
+We also have offices in San Francisco, Miami, and London.